andela-osule/laravel-ban/README.md

 ## Introduction

-Laravel Ban simplify management of eloquent model's ban.
+Laravel Ban simplifies management of Eloquent model's ban.
 Make any model bannable in a minutes!

 Use case is not limited to User model, any Eloquent model could be banned: Organizations, Teams, Groups and others.